egurtzegi/academic/content/projects/MADPAB.md

 5. Elordieta, G. & A. Egurtzegi.
 2022.
 “Lexical and non-lexical tones in Basque revisited”.
 OCP-19 (University of Deusto, Spain).
 6. Elordieta, G. & A. Egurtzegi.
 2022.
 “A new proposal for the tonal representation of phonological phrases in Northern Bizkaian Basque”.
 31st Colloquium of Generative Grammar (University of the Balearic Islands).
 7. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
 2022.
 “From post-lexicality to phonologization: Andalusian /s/-aspiration at the word boundary”.
 LabPhon18 (held online due to COVID-19).
 8. Egurtzegi , A., J. Cronenberg, M. Gubian, J. Harrington & H. Ruch.
 2022.
 “La aspiración de /s/ en andaluz: el largo camino de la post-lexicalidad a la lexicalización”.
-CILPR 30 (University of La Laguna, Spain).
+Congrès International de Linguistique et de Philologie Romanes 30 (University of La Laguna, Spain).
 9. Krajewska, D., E. Zuloaga & A. Egurtzegi.
 2022.
 “A quantitative analysis of sibilant mergers in 18th-century Basque”.
-ICHL 25 (University of Oxford, UK).
+International Conference on Historical Linguistics 25 (University of Oxford, UK).
 10. Egurtzegi, A. & G. Elordieta.
 2022.
 “A history of the Basque prosodic systems”.
-ICHL 25 (University of Oxford, UK).
+International Conference on Historical Linguistics 25 (University of Oxford, UK).

 --------------------------------------------------